htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 files are to be transferred back to the submit machine.
 The command takes on one of two possible values:

 #.
-ON\_EXIT: HTCondor transfers the file defined by the **output**
+ON\_EXIT: HTCondor transfers the file defined by the
-   command, as well as any other files in the remote scratch directory created by the job, back to the submit machine only when the job exits on its own.
+   **output**\ :index:`submit commands<single: submit commands; output>` command, as well as any other files in the remote scratch directory created by the job, back to the submit machine only when the job exits on its own.
 #.
 ON\_EXIT\_OR\_EVICT: HTCondor behaves the same as described for the
    value ON\_EXIT when the job exits on its own.
 However, if, and each time the job is evicted from a machine, files are transferred back at eviction time.
 The files that are transferred back at eviction time may include intermediate files that are not part of the final output of the job.
+When
+   **transfer\_output\_files**\ :index:`submit commands<single: submit commands; transfer_output_files>`
-When **transfer\_output\_files** is specified, its list governs which are transferred back at eviction time.
+   is specified, its list governs which are transferred back at eviction time.
 Before the job starts running again, all of the files that were stored when the job was last evicted are copied to the job’s new remote scratch directory.

    The purpose of saving files at eviction time is to allow the job to resume from where it left off.
 This is similar to using the